#BeKindBeTheDifference Contest Held in Honor of May’s Mental Health Awareness Month

 Prize Includes Pair of Tickets to Hit Broadway Show Dear Evan Hansen, VIP Backstage Meet and Greet with Cast + Dinner with BTWF President Cynthia Germanotta

-April 30, 2018 – In honor of Mental Health Awareness Month, Lady Gaga’s Born This Way Foundation and the National Council for Behavioral Health announced the launch today of #BeKindBeTheDifference – a contest to encourage people to get trained in Mental Health First Aid.
+April 30, 2018 – In honor of Mental Health Awareness Month, Lady Gaga’s Born This Way Foundation and the National Council for Mental Wellbeing announced the launch today of #BeKindBeTheDifference – a contest to encourage people to get trained in Mental Health First Aid.
 The groundbreaking and evidence-backed program that teaches people how to identify, understand, and respond to signs of mental health and substance use challenges and crises.

 #BeKindBeTheDifference calls on members of the public to pledge to get trained in Mental Health First Aid.
 The information and tools the program provides is critical for every American to know as one in five adults in the country live with a mental illness.
 Effectively supporting these individuals – who are friends, family members, and coworkers – is vital to the wellbeing of our communities.

 Those who take the pledge – and register for an upcoming training – will be entered to win.
 One lucky pledge taker will receive a pair of tickets to the hit Broadway musical Dear Evan Hansen (a Born This Way Foundation partner), a VIP meet and greet with the cast backstage following the show, and dinner with Cynthia Germanotta, President of Born This Way Foundation which she co-founded with her daughter Lady Gaga.
 Flight and accommodation costs for the winner and their guest will also be covered.